AhmedBegggaUA/TAB2024/_sources/practice_2.md

         """

 ```
 Now re-discuss the previous experiments using the entropy as a metric to evaluate the quality of the clustering.
 You are encouraged to create more experiments to test the algorithm.
+Also, you can help yourself with plots to visualize the results or how the entropy changes with the iterations of the while loop.
+**Bonus**: If you visualize the entropy per point, by changing the size of the points, making the size of the points proportional to the entropy (bigger size = higher entropy) and discuss what is happening, you will be rewarded with bonus points.

 ##  Exercise 5: Automated Clustering